Start Date

 Occupational Health (OH) Checks

-Nursing is physically and mentally demanding and you will need to be mentally and physically able to undertake this course.
+Nursing is physically and mentally demanding and applicants will need to be mentally and physically able to undertake this course.
 Places are offered subject to passing an OH check, this will take place as part of the application process.
 Health conditions need to be dealt with on an individual basis e.g. deafness, blindness, eczema (or other dermatological allergic reactions) on exposed areas, epilepsy, back problems, or mental health conditions, eating disorders and other disabilities.
-These do not automatically exclude you but please ensure that you fully disclose your condition on the form.
-The College and BU can then consider whether reasonable adjustments can be made to support you on this course.
-If you require more guidance please contact us The College for more information.
+These do not automatically lead to exclusion but please ensure that full disclosure of condition is required on the form.
+The college and BU can then consider whether reasonable adjustments can be made in support for the course.
+If more guidance is required please contact The college for more information.

-You will be required to provide a record of your immunity status or be vaccinated or have the required blood tests.
+Applicants will be required to provide a record of immunity status or be vaccinated or have the required blood tests.
 Please see this table for the required immunisations.
-You may need to ask your GP or current OH department or find your childhood vaccination record for details of your past immunisation records.
-You should be aware that there may be charges made (for which you will be liable) relating to your gaining the appropriate immunity required prior to starting your training programme.
+This may require requests for information being made to GP or current OH department if unable to provide childhood vaccination record for detailing past immunisation records.
+This may result in a charge being made (for which the applicant will be liable) relating to gaining the appropriate immunity evidence required prior to starting the training programme.

 Refusing Immunisations